NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 1. Read input objects

-A new function will be created to read 3 new dataset objects as GetWindowGlassSpectralAndAngleData in the HeatBalanceManager module.
-Its functionality is similar to GetWindowGlassSpectralData.
-The second choice will be to read inputs from Table:TwoIndependentVariables objects as an alternative choice.
+Read inputs from Table:TwoIndependentVariables objects when the choice of SpectralAndIncidentAngle is entered.

 2. Integrate system properties with respect to wavelength for each angle of incidence